mooreryan/qc/README.md

 ## Installation

+### Docker

+There is a Docker image with everything you need to run the pipeline [here](https://hub.docker.com/r/mooreryan/qc).

+### The hard way

+If you don't want to use Docker you need to first meet all the dependencies in the [dependencies](#dependencies) section, then do the following.

 This assumes you already have a working version of Ruby on your system.

 ```bash
 # Download the code.